eddie-energy/architecture/README.md

 # EDDIE Architecture

-This repository hosts the documentation of the software architecture of EDDIE (European Distributed Data Infrastructure for Energy) which complies with [arc42](https://arc42.org/).
+This repository hosts the documentation of the software architecture of EDDIE (European Distributed Data Infrastructure for Energy) which is based on [arc42](https://arc42.org/).
 EDDIE is a research project co-funded by the European Union's Horizon Innovation Actions under grant agreement No. 101069510.

 There are 3 options to read the architecture documentation:
 1. Visit the architecture website (pending).